r-wambui/Agro-detect-model/docs/index.md

 val_loader = torch.utils.data.DataLoader(val_data, batch_size=8)

 ```
-**batch_size** run 8 samples per iterations
+**batch_size** means run 8 samples per iterations

-Run the data iter.
+Run the dataiter again.

 This will raise a **runtime error**

 <img src= "https://github.com/r-wambui/Agro-detect-model/raw/develop/static/img/runtime.png" />

-Therefore we need to resize the images to the same shape before transforming it to a tensor
+In most scenarios you will get images that are of different dimensions.
+In image processing, it's highly recommended to transform the images to equal dimensions to ensure that the model can not prioritize predicting based on the dimensions.
+Therefore we need to resize the images to the same shape then transform it to a tensor.
+After setting the data directory you can go ahead and write the code below which combines all the steps we have discussed above.

 #### Data Transformation and Augumentation
 {:.no_toc}